The Bristol Bombay.

 Afterwards and Afterthoughts

-It is worth mentioning that the Handley Page Harrow bomber, which looks remarkably like the Bombay (so much so that you often see photos of them wrongly labelled as Bombays) was adopted, in limited numbers, as a transport aircraft.
+It is worth mentioning that the Handley Page Harrow bomber, which looks remarkably like the Bombay (so much so that you often see photos of them wrongly labelled as Bombays and vice versa) was adopted in limited numbers as a transport aircraft.
 Many were modified to do away with the front turret and replaced it with a much more streamlined, pointed nose.
 In this form they were known as "Sparrows".
 Used by 271 Squadron in the UK, they had nothing like the rough and tumble life of the Bombays (and there were much more spares for them at UK Maintenance Units).
 Like the Bombay, they ended up being used for aerial ambulance duties.
-Outlasting the Bombay in service, seven of them were destroyed on Evere in Belgium by German fighters taking part in the Bodenplatte attacks of January 1945.
+Outlasting the Bombay in service, seven of them were destroyed at Evere in Belgium by German fighters taking part in the Bodenplatte attacks of January 1945.
 Five remained in service until May 1945.

 The Handley Page Harrow.
 Note the ridges on the fuselage, indicating it was covered with fabric.